Sequoia National Forest

-Kernville, Ca….November 2017: Hazardous Fuels Reduction projects are scheduled this winter on three mountaintops within the Kern River Ranger District on the Sequoia National Forest, as well as some lower elevation burning along Isabella Lake.
+Kernville, Ca….November 20172018: Hazardous Fuels Reduction projects are scheduled this winter/Spring on three mountaintops within the Kern River Ranger District on the Sequoia National Forest, as well as some lower elevation burning along Isabella Lake.

-Fire managers are working closely with the Eastern Kern Air Pollution Control District to manage smoke production and reduce any local impacts.
+Fire managers work closely with the Eastern Kern Air Pollution Control District to manage smoke production and reduce any local impacts.

-Forest Service crews have been working in the areas preparing fire lines and cutting ladder fuels to prepare for burning this fall.
+Forest Service crews prep fire lines and cut ladder fuels to prepare for burning during winter months.
 Prep work is necessary to ensure the project work is accomplished safely and to provide control measures.

-Prescribed burn efforts will continue throughout the winter as weather, air quality and available resources permit.
+Prescribed burn efforts will continue throughout the winter/spring as weather, air quality and available resources permit.

 |Current as of|